chrisdail/talk-product-with-docker/slides.md

 # Docker Registry Issues

-- Not a great HA story requires S3 Storage
+- Not a great HA story
+- Requires S3 Storage
   - Public storage for a private server?
   - Chicken/Egg Issue
 - Cannot upload a collection of images (images.tgz)